nextuav/docs/docs/launchpad/mission-planning/recon-line.md

 sidebar_position: 5
 ---

-# Line Recon Mission
+# Recon Line Mission

-Line recon drone missions, also known as linear surveillance missions, are commonly used in surveillance and reconnaissance applications where the drone needs to capture images or video along a specific linear feature or area, such as a border, a coastline, or a pipeline.
+Recon line drone missions, also known as linear surveillance missions, are commonly used in surveillance and reconnaissance applications where the drone needs to capture images or video along a specific linear feature or area, such as a border, a coastline, or a pipeline.
 In a line recon drone mission, the drone flies along a predefined flight path, following the linear feature.
 This mission is designed for automatic path following with manual payload control.